 noun (also Northern Starlight, Northern Astrosy)

 one of two major festivals in the Astronist religion taking place annually during the winter solstice of the northern hemisphere with a starlight festival.
 Lasting for a total of four days beginning on 20th December and ending on 23rd.
 During this time, the northern hemisphere is considered to be in a state of astrosy, a natural heightened proximation to the astronomical world.
 It is contrasted with the festival Kintana which takes place in the southern hemisphere during June.

 ORIGINS AND ETYMOLOGY

-Astro-English: from Astronese, the prefix eleu-, denoting freedom, combined with the suffix -ism denoting a belief; meaning ‘belief in freedom.’
+Astro-English: from Astronese, the word stellar, denoting stars, combined with the suffix -a denoting a state or condition; meaning ‘the stellar condition.’

 © 2020 by the Astronist Institution.